-During the course the student will choose a subject on which to write a small assignment.
-The assignment will be delivered to the course responsible at least one week before the final exam.
-The assignment will be used as a part of the final examination.
+During the course the student will choose a subject on which to write a small essay.
+The essay will be delivered to the course responsible at least one week before the final exam.
+The essay will be use as a part of the final examination.

-The assignment, the individual oral presentation of the assignment and the oral examination on a drawn, general question will each contribute one third to the final grade.
+The essay, the individual oral presentation of essay and the oral examination on drawn, general question will each count one third respectively

 - Marking scale